ZhangLockerberg/Kaggle/README.md

 Use grid search to find best params; add ROC or other useful metrics to evaluate results;
 Use Clustering or Dimension-reducer possibly to find patterns within data;
+Needs to figure out the importance of one-hot labeling.